chipsalliance/rocket-chip/docs/src/diplomacy/adder_tutorial.md

 Notice that the `edge` function does the actual negotiation between nodes.
-In our case, it compares the parameters traveling both upwards and downwards, and chooses the one with the smaller width to pass along.
+In our case, it compares the parameters traveling both upwards and downwards, and chooses the one with the smaller width as the final result to make visible from each node.

-The `render` function is required by `NodeImp`s and holds metadata for graph generation.
+The `render` function is required by `NodeImp`s and holds metadata for rendering a view of the negotiated information in some graphical format.

 #### Nodes

 Nodes can receive or generate parameters.
 A module parameterized through Diplomacy must have one or more nodes in order to receive or send parameters.
-Here, we will create our nodes for the modules we would like to parameterize.
+Here, we will create some different types of nodes for use in the modules we would like to parameterize.

 Let's start off with creating a node for our driver.
-We will make it a `SourceNode` with the node implementation shown in the previous section, since `SourceNode`s have only outward pointing edges.
+We will make it a `SourceNode` with the node implementation shown in the previous section, since `SourceNode`s only generate downward-flowing parameters along outward edges.

-For our `AdderDriverNode`, `widths` of type `Seq[DownwardParam]` represents the outputs of this node.
-We are using a `Seq` here because each node will send two identical outputs: one to the adder, and the other to the monitor.
+For our `AdderDriverNode`, `widths` of type `Seq[DownwardParam]` represents the output wires of the module instantiating this node (`AdderDriver`).
+We are using a `Seq` here because each node can send multiple outputs.
+In our example, the `AdderDriverNode` will send two identical outputs: one to the adder, and the other to the monitor.
 These properties are `require`d by the node.

 ```scala mdoc
 /** node for [[AdderDriver]] (source) */